r7kamura/copy-rich-link/README.md

 Browser extension to copy the page title and URL as rich text.

+Useful for pasting links to Slack, Google Docs, etc.

 ## Usage

 Click the extension icon or execute the keyboard shortcut to copy the link to the page as rich text.